 4. Communication Committee – To make available pertinent information regarding the Association, its membership and the profession, for promotional purposes and decimation via a regular newsletter, website, and other appropriate means to the membership and the local golf community.

 5. Government Relations Committee – To keep the Board of Directors and membership of the Association informed on issues that may affect or influence our industry with regard to national, state and local mandate.

 6. Golf Committee – To secure sites for monthly meetings and carry out the responsibilities to insure the smooth operations of these meetings.

 7. Education Committee – To provide interactive educational opportunities for the membership of the association and the local golf community.

 8. By-Law Committee – To inform Board of Directors of any changes to by-laws that may be suggested by a member of the association.
-Also, to insure GCSANJ by-laws are in accordance with GCSAA by-laws.
+Also, to ensure GCSANJ by-laws are in accordance with GCSAA by-laws.

-9. Merchandise Committee – To organize the availability of association merchandise, receive orders form the membership who may desire such merchandise, and supply any similar products that may be necessary for distribution at association functions.
+9. Merchandise Committee – To organize the availability of association merchandise, receive orders from the membership who may desire such merchandise and supply any similar products that may be necessary for distribution at association functions.

 10. Club Relations/Ethics Committee – To promote the image and importance of the Superintendent to a golf course.
 Assist any member superintendent when difficulties arise with an employer.
 Investigate all allegations brought to the committee of misconduct or breach of the association’s Code of Ethics.

 11. Awards Committee – To determine the recipient of the Shaun M. Barry Distinguished Service Award, the GCSANJ Member of the Year Award, the Ed Walsh Award, and the Hall of Fame Award.

 12. Rutgers Liaison – To work closely with the Board of Directors to ensure the cooperation and partnership of the GCSANJ and Rutgers University.

 13. Affiliate Liaison– To present to the Board of Directors the concerns and the needs of the GCSANJ affiliates so the Board of Directors can consider this information in their discussions.